Pancreatic Cancer (cont.)

 Because the pancreas lies deep in the belly in front of the spine, pancreatic cancer often grows silently for months before it is discovered.
 Early symptoms can be absent or quite subtle.
 More easily identifiable symptoms develop once the tumor grows large enough to press on other nearby structures such as nerves (which causes pain), the intestines (which affects appetite and causes nausea along with weight loss), or the bile ducts (which causes jaundice or a yellowing of the skin and can cause loss of appetite and itching).
 Symptoms in women rarely differ from those in men.
-Once the tumor sheds cancer cells into the blood and lymph systems and metastasizes, more symptoms usually arise depending on the location of the metastasis.
+Once the tumor sheds cancer cells into the blood and lymph systems and metastasizes, different symptoms usually arise depending on the location of the metastasis.
 Frequent sites of metastasis for pancreatic cancer include the liver, the lymph nodes, and the lining of the abdomen (called the peritoneum).
 Unfortunately, most pancreatic cancers are found after the cancer has grown beyond the pancreas or has metastasized to other places.

 How is the diagnosis of pancreatic cancer made?

 In addition to radiologic tests, suspicion of a pancreatic cancer can arise from the elevation of a "tumor marker," a blood test which can be abnormally high in people with pancreatic cancer.
 The tumor marker most commonly associated with pancreatic cancer is called the "CA 19-9."
 It is often released into the bloodstream by pancreatic cancer cells and may be elevated in patients newly found to have the disease.
 Unfortunately, the CA 19-9 test is not specific for pancreatic cancer.
 Other cancers as well as some benign conditions can cause the CA 19-9 to be elevated.
 Sometimes (about 10% of the time) the CA 19-9 will be at normal levels in the blood despite a confirmed diagnosis of pancreatic cancer, so the tumor marker is not perfect.
 It can be helpful, however, to follow during the course of illness since its rise and fall may help guide appropriate therapy.

 Viewers share their comments